 It’s organic taken to the next level: organic food, organic lifestyle, organic thinking and feeling—organic being.

-One of the great things about a high vibrational lifestyle is that it helps us get back in touch with our intuition and the natural rhythms of the body.
+One of the great things about a high vibration lifestyle is that it helps us get back in touch with our intuition and the natural rhythms of the body.
 As a culture, our (over)use of industry and technology has disrupted many of those connections, as has our dependency on unnatural farming practices and highly processed foods.
 These breakdowns are reflected in skyrocketing levels of anxiety, depression, obesity, heart disease, cancer, and other diseases.

 1. Eat Foods that Are Alive with Energy